-Structural Thermal Breaks provide a simple, economical and extremely effective solution to meeting Building Regulations by way of reducing heat loss and the risk of internal condensation.
+Structural Thermal Breaks provide a simple, economical and extremely effective solution to meeting Building Regulations by way of reducing heat loss and the risk of condensation.
 Farrat Structural Thermal Breaks have British Board of Agrément Certification (BBA).
 This is important in a market where there are materials offered which have not had independent evaluation to ensure suitability in structural connections.
 Farrat Structural Thermal Breaks also meet the NHBC’s technical requirements.

 Changing Legislation in response to climate change and energy saving has meant that Farrat now supply Structural Thermal Break Plates for the UK and overseas market.